kroppel/learnable-triangulation-pytorch/README.md

 #### General Datasets

-I tried to create documentation on how you can create your own general dataset [here](https://github.com/Samleo8/learnable-triangulation-pytorch/blob/master/TESTING_ON_GENERAL_DATASET.md).
+I tried to create documentation on how you can create your own general dataset [here](https://github.com/Samleo8/learnable-triangulation-pytorch/blob/master/SETUP_GENERAL_DATASET.md).
+You can also refer to the wiki [here](https://github.com/Samleo8/learnable-triangulation-pytorch/wiki/Setup-for-General-Datasets).
 I was able to evaluate the CMU Panoptic dataset using the same ideas, and an example of that is seen above [here](#cmu-panoptic).

 ## Model zoo